kkkrist/chromium-notifier/README.md

 Click on the extension's icon, select platform (mac, win32 or win64) and tag – i.e. the Chromium version you're using and enable tracking of extension updates if desired.

 To enable 1-click installation of extension updates, you need to set the flag `chrome://flags/#extension-mime-request-handling` to "Always prompt for install".

-## Extension developers

-If you want to have your GitHub-hosted Chromium extension tracked via this plugin, follow these steps:

-1. Include `github:<user>/<repo>` as `update_url` in your `manifest.json`.
-2. Make sure to tag your versions.
-E.g., if the current `version` specified in your `manifest.json` equals to `1.2.3`, there needs to be a tag named `v1.2.3` in your repo to make the download links work.